 The LHMC has worked to set goals and objectives that are bounded by a time frame and are compatible and consistent with state hazard mitigation goals.
 Upon submittal of this plan to MEMA, the State Hazard Mitigation Committee (SHMC) is expected to review and approve these goals and objectives to ensure consistency with the statewide goals and objectives.
-The time frames used for this strategy are as follows:
+The time frames assigned to each action are anticipated to start from the date of plan adoption by the Town of Sudbury, and are projected as follows: